Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

 - #### Fabric Implementation Guidelines

   - Add a [case-insensitive-match template](02_search_implementation.md#search-index-types-templates) to the Search options in the .k2proj file and select it as the type for the search field.
-This setting is needed to enable case insensitive search on the whole mail address.
-By default (text) - the @ and . chars split the tokens, so if you use the default setting, the search command matches tali@gmail.com to tali@k2view.com.
+This setting is needed to enable a case insensitive search on the full mail address.
+By default (text), the @ and . chars split the tokens.
+Therefore, when using  the default setting, the search command matches tali@gmail.com to tali@k2view.com.

 - #### Elasticsearch Method